5 Ways to Protect Your Kids During This Crazy Presidential Campaign

 #4 – Use this election as an opportunity to educate.

 America is going through such a revolution now.
-The people are protesting against the status quo, the way that our government is using it’s power to achieve stasis instead of growth.
-Our country is drowning in the mess of partisan politics and people have had enough.
+The people are protesting against the status quo, the way that our government is using its power to achieve stasis instead of growth.
+Our country is drowning in partisan politics, and people have had enough.

-Talk to your kids about all of this, how great America is and can be and how we need to recognize our failures and celebrate our victories and move forward together in a positive way.
+Talk to your kids about all of this, how great America is and can be, and how we need to recognize our failures, celebrate our victories, and move forward together positively.

 #5 – Get yourself away from it all.